Your Rights

 When facing criminal charges or when going through a criminal trial, an individual has certain rights which must not be violated.
-Many rights are included in the United States Constitution.
-Some rights associated with the criminal process include the right to an attorney, the right to remain silent, and more.
+Many of these rights are included in the United States Constitution.
+Some rights associated with the criminal process include the right to an attorney, the right to remain silent, the right to a trial by jury, and many more.
 By exercising these rights, a defendant is then given the greatest opportunity at a fair criminal process - helping to eliminate the chances of an innocent man or woman being found guilty for a crime he or she did not actually commit.

 Every right which is granted to a suspect or a defendant is extremely important.
 Some of these rights include:

-- Miranda rights (read to an suspect upon arrest by law enforcement)
+- Miranda rights (read to a suspect upon arrest by law enforcement)

-- The right to an attorney in most criminal proceedings (5th and 6th Amendments of the Constitution)
+- The right to an attorney in most criminal proceedings (5th and 6th Amendments)

 - The right to a "speedy" trial by jury (6th Amendment)